-Our goals are simple: inform, educate, enlighten.
-From independently owned mom and pop businesses to large, multi-million dollar corporations, we aim to provide a network for confectioners to share ideas, solve problems, and to develop their candy making skills.
+Our goals are simple: inform, educate, and enlighten.
+From independently owned mom and pop businesses, to large multi-million-dollar corporations, we aim to provide a network for confectioners to share ideas, solve problems, and develop their candy making skills.

-The RCAP is perhaps best known as the sponsor of the Philadelphia National Candy Gift and Gourmet Show held twice a year in Atlantic City, NJ.
-It is the largest trade show dedicated to the retail confectioner, and attracts exhibitors and speakers from across the country and around the world.
-Admission to these shows, and all educational seminars, are free of charge for trade members.
+The RCAP is perhaps best known as the sponsor of the Philadelphia National Candy Gift and Gourmet Show held twice a year.
+It is the largest trade show dedicated to the retail confectioner and attracts exhibitors, attendees and speakers from across the country and around the world.
+Admission to these shows is free of charge for trade members.

 The History of the Philadelphia National Candy, Gift and Gourmet Show was Founded in 1949 by a few local suppliers displaying at Christmas and Easter RCAP meetings, it was an instant success.
 Eight original exhibitors continue today.
 They are Asher’s Chocolates, Buy-Vue Displays, Casani Candy Co., Crawford Candies (Plantation Candies, Inc), Koppers Chocolate Specialty Co., Merckens Chocolate Co., and Nestle Co.
 (Peter’s Chocolate Co.)
-Housed in Philadelphia’s Broadwood Hotel then the Ben Franklin Hotel, the Show grew steadily.
-In 1961 it was moved to the Exhibit Hall of the Sheraton at what is now Philadelphia’s Suburban Station.
-Exhibitors numbered 35, some with multiple booths.
-In 1974 the Show celebrated 25th year with 20 “originals” still in the Buyer’s Guide.
-By the mid-eighties, relocation was critical to accommodate continued expansion, and in 1984 the Show moved to the Valley Forge Convention Center.
-By then, 85 exhibitors were showing, many with expanded multi-booth displays.
-Attendance soared into the thousands, and by 1989 floor space had doubled again.
-In 2006, the show moved to The Atlantic City Convention Center in order to accommodate all exhibitors on one show floor, and provide a destination for attendees to incorporate business, networking opportunities and fun into their visit to the show.
+Originally housed in Philadelphia’s Broadwood Hotel (then the Ben Franklin Hotel), the Show continued to grow steadily.